-Alberta Social Entrepreneurship Support System: Local capacity building and grants for non-profit social enterprises in Alberta.
+Alberta Social Entrepreneurship Support System: Local capacity building and funding for non-profit social enterprises in Alberta.

 “We’re lost, but we’re making good time”, Yogi Berra